korayguney/bilgeadam-besiktas/BilgeAdam-24-e-commerce/readme.md

   `curl -X POST "http://localhost:8080/api/users/sign-up" -H "accept: */*" -H "Content-Type: application/json" -d "{ "password": "koray", "username": "pass"}"`

 * After sign-up, it is necessary to login for get a valid JWT token.
+To do this; send a POST request with signed up user to; http://localhost:8080/login
-Token will be inside of headers (with "Authorization" key)
+* Token will be inside of headers (with "Authorization" key)

 * After getting a valid token, it would be used on swagger.
 To access the Swagger UI;